Michigan’s Health Care Safety Net: Catching the Uninsured When They Fall

 There are several other kinds of safety net providers including Rural Health Centers, tribal health centers, teen health centers, Health Departments, and clinics affiliated with universities and health systems.
 All of these kinds of safety net providers are located throughout the state.
 But not every local community has all of them.

-For more information on our Strengthening the Safety Net grants visit bcbsm.com/safetynet.
+Learn more information about our Strengthening the Safety Net grants here.

-This post was originally published September 8, 2014.
+This post was originally published September 8, 2014 and has been updated to reflect current grant funding to date.